nabeelsherazi/simplesim/README.md

 }
 ```

+### Pure pursuit with adaptive lookahead

+One problem with pure pursuit control is that when traveling in long straight lines, you want to be able to speed up.
+With a fixed lookahead distance, your carrot is a fixed radius from the vehicle, and thus the PID controller will have some maximum output command that won't be exceeded.
+Adaptive pure pursuit is illustrated in this [2007 paper by S. Campbell](http://hdl.handle.net/1721.1/42301).
+The simple idea is to scale the lookahead distance by the current speed.
+By providing a minimum and maximum lookahead, and a lookahead gain $K_L$, the lookahead distance to use is:

+$$
+L_D = \min(L_{max}, \max(L_{min}, L_{min} + K_L \| v \|))
+$$

 ### In an alternative world where the dynamics are not so simple

 Given the current vehicle position and an (x, y) goal we would like to go to.
 Let's find the curvature required to hit that point.
 Curvature is defined as $\kappa = 1/r$, where r is the radius of a circle.
 The larger the radius of the circle, the smaller the curvature -- a straight line is a circle of infinite radius.